Dvd-Znf/monero-api-cli/README.md

 ``` PowerShell
 PS> ./dist/monero-api-cli.exe # Windows
 ```
-If you get permisions error add execute permisions with: `chmod +x <path to binnary>`
+If you get permisions error add execute permisions with: `chmod +x <path to binary>`
 ### Step 1 (From source, recommended for development):
 Make sure you have all dependencies installed
 Then just use the Python interpretor on the `launcher.py` script